krantzinator/krantzinator.github.io/_posts/2017-06-05-angular-ramblings.markdown

 date: 2017-06-05
 category: blog
 ---
 I'm learning Angular.
 I almost said, "I'm playing around with Angular," but that would be discounting the work I'm putting into it.
+I should add a quick **Disclaimer:** _Some of the below information, I guessed at.
+They are informed guesses in my opinion, and probably correct?
+But guesses.
+I will notate them with asterisks, like so: this is a guess\*._

 For my benefit and the benefit of anyone who thinks like me, I'm going to brain-dump the connections I see in this framework.

 Angular is made up of `.ts`, `.html`, and `.css` files, mostly. `TS` stands for Typescript, which is a better version of JavaScript, basically.
 Every **component** has one of each, and the overarching app has one of each.

 But let's back up a bit further.
 Every piece of an Angular app has a **component**.
-These *components* are what your viewers see.
+These **components** are what your viewers see.
 So it's not enough to say that you have one of each of the three file types I just listed.
 It's more like, each of your components has one of each of those file types.

 If you have an About Me page, you would have `about-me.component.html`, `about-me.component.css`, and `about-me.component.ts`.
 Same goes for a Contact page, or a Flying Dragons page.
 Each one would have those three file types.

 Of course, the `.ts` and `.css` files feed into the `.html` file, telling it how to function and what to display.
 Then the main `app.component.html` **component** comes knocking, asking Flying Dragons what it should show.
-Flying Dragons looks at the `app.component.css`, then overwrites any necessary css with its own `flying-dragons.component.css`, hooks up the code in its `flying-dragons.component.ts`, and shoots over what should be displayed to `app.component.html` to display.
+Flying Dragons looks at the `app.component.css`\*, then overwrites any necessary css with its own `flying-dragons.component.css`\*, hooks up the code in its `flying-dragons.component.ts`, and shoots over what should be displayed to `app.component.html` to display.

 Along with the overarching `app.component.html` et al, you also have an `app.routes.ts` and an `app.module.ts`.
 The `routes.ts` file tells the app what web addresses to display things at.
 For example, you may have a component with lots of subcomponents.
 What if your `flying-dragons` component has options for whether or not it shows a black dragon or a red dragon.
 Maybe you have `red-dragon` and `black-dragon` components, and depending on user input on the `flying-dragons` page, `flying-dragons` will pull in the html, css, and ts code tied to either the black or red dragons.
 But you don't want the app address to change to `black-dragon` or `red-dragon`.
 You want your user to stay on `flying-dragons`!